BeeGass/Self-Taught-Machine-Learning/README.md

 ## Homework
 Homework questions come from the end of each applicable chapter in "An Introduction To Statistical Learning With Applications In R".
-These are ideally done in python and not in R, however.
+These are ideally done in python and not in R, however...

 For answers refer to:
 * https://rpubs.com/ppaquay